AstroMined/debtonator/docs/progress.md

 ## Next Actions
 1. **Implement Pydantic V2 Compatible Decimal Precision Handling**
    - Follow the new implementation checklist:
-     * Update BaseSchemaValidator with Annotated types
-     * Implement dictionary validation strategy
-     * Update schema files to use new types
+     * Update remaining schema files to use the new Annotated types
-     * Update tests for new validation behavior
+     * Update any remaining schema test files
+     * Complete documentation updates
-   - Begin with a proof-of-concept implementation:
+   - Continue with a systematic approach:
-     * Update a few schema files first
+     * Group related schema files for consistent updates
-     * Test and verify the approach works
+     * Test each group after updates
-     * Then proceed with remaining schema files
+     * Then proceed with the next group
    - Focus on minimizing technical debt throughout implementation
    - Update documentation for the new approach